-8:00am: Wake up…again.
-Alarm clock snoozed but this time I’m actually up, towel in hand, and racing to the bathroom to get the best shower.
+8:00am: I’m up!
+I grab my towel and head to the bathroom to get the best shower.
 It’s so nice not having to queue up despite there being so many of us!
 I get dressed, pack my Global Scholar binder, a pen, and other stuff.
 Then I head down to breakfast and there is so much food to choose from.
-I wait in line for my favorite brekkie: omelette.
+I wait in line for my favorite: omelette.
 Unfortunately it’s everybody else’s favorite too so this might take a while.
-Maybe I’ll have waffles tomorrow and have a lie-in for two extra precious minutes.
-I join everyone else at the usual dining table and laugh at some the group Snapchats while eating.
-Then I drink some coffee and then some juice, clear up my plate, check my timetable, and we all head to the East Quad for our first workshop of the day.
+I join everyone else at the usual dining table, where they’re laughing about a game we played last night.
+After some tea and juice, I clear up my plate, check my timetable, and we all head to the East Quad for our first workshop of the day.

 9:00am: As usual, Vanessa bursts into the room with way too much energy for a Wednesday morning.
 She gets us on our feet and we do some quick energizers to ‘get into the zone’.
 Today we’re learning about Diversity and Inclusion.
 We do some really interesting hands-on activities that highlight how society can treat us very differently depending on our identities.
 It’s really nice